 Nothing makes your inner holiday joy shine more than the shimmer of twinkling lights adorning the quaint streets, Tammany Trace trailheads and parks of St. Tammany Parish.
 A favorite Christmas carol has a place of prominence in West St. Tammany with lighted displays depicting the 12 Days of Christmas in Covington and Mandeville.
 Find them all, snap a selfie or belt the beloved carol on video to share with all those you'd love to be caroling with this holiday season.
-In Mandeville, go to the Tammany Trace Trailhead on Koop Drive for the 21st annual Holiday of Lights, this year a drive-through event, as is Slidell's Bayou Christmas and, new this year, Christmas on Front, with displays lighting your way along Olde Towne Slidell's Front Street from West Hall to Erlanger Avenue.
+In Mandeville, go to the Tammany Trace Trailhead on Koop Drive for the 22nd annual Holiday of Lights for walk-through lighted displays and rides for the little ones.
+On the east side of the parish, be sure to catch Slidell's Bayou Christmas and Christmas on Front, with displays lighting your way all along Olde Towne Slidell's Front Street from West Hall to Erlanger Avenue.
 And, catch the annual lighting of the Christmas tree event in Griffith Park at Christmas Under the Stars.

 Discovering charming Covington's historic areas just got a little easier with sightseeing company Royal Carriages, who brings their generations-long New Orleans carriage tours to the Northshore.
 Operating since 1941, Royal Carriages prides itself on the care it gives to its animals, with each mule receiving months of annual vacation.
 Sightseeing, guided historical tours run every weekend (Friday through Sunday) with 30 or 60-minute tours through downtown and Old Covington.
 Rides depart just south of the Covington Trailhead Museum in front of Marsolan Feed and Seed Store, 314 N. Gibson St.